mikaelbr/SocialFeed.js/README.md

 * RSS Feeds
 * Delicious

-However, expading SocialFeed.js is a simple task.
-See [Expading SocialFeed.js](#expanding-socialfeedjs) for more information.
+However, extending SocialFeed.js is a simple task.
+See [Extending SocialFeed.js](#extending-socialfeedjs) for more information.

 See SocialFeed.js in use at my [personal site](http://mikaelb.net/).
 For a complete example two SocialFeeds, Require.JS, extending modules, using with Handlebar, etc see the source code for http://mikaelb.net/ at